 Make sure that you have a Southwest Airlines Rapid Rewards Account.

-It is free to register.
+Registering is free.
 Once you have your Southwest Rapid Reward account number, please write it down on paper, as we will need it shortly.

 If you do not yet have a Southwest Rapid Rewards account, click the button below to sign up.
 It is free to enroll.